ProgMiner/maintenance-screen-project/README.md

 and select the default language by changing the `default_language` field at `app/config/config.yml'.

 Also you could change site charset by set `charset` field at `app/config/config.yml`.

+Also if you want to change the favicon of your site, replace file `public/favicon.ico` with your icon.
+For use other format edit template.

 ## Contributing